legends2k/blog/content/note/arch_config.md

 # Network

 Once inside the newly installed Arch machine, I noticed that there's no network.
-To enable redo _§2 Wireless Network_ above.
-I did it only to realize that for _netctl_ to hook to a WPA-secured network, `wpa_supplicant` is needed but absent in the installed system.
+To enable, I’d redo what I did during install (see _Arch Linux Installation_, [_§2 Wireless Network_]({{< relref "arch_install#wireless-network" >}})).
+I did it only to realize, for _netctl_ to hook to a WPA-secured network, `wpa_supplicant` is needed but absent in the installed system.
 Since there's no network, I'd to reboot into the installation USB, setup network and install it from there to the new OS by chrooting

 {{< highlight basic >}}
 root@archiso / # mount /dev/lvmg1/root /mnt